 Large upfront discounts create immediate movement.
 Traffic rises, carts fill, and the dashboard starts to look healthy.
 That is exactly why they remain so common.
 The problem is that the apparent success shows up before the commercial discipline does.
+When every order starts discounted, margin is spent before the offer has done anything to earn it.
+The retailer is not responding to proven demand.
+The retailer is making a sacrifice first and hoping sales volume will justify it later.

 Pricing in retail is often discussed in extremes.
 On one side, there is the traditional model of static prices and broad time-based offers.
 On the other, there is dynamic pricing, which many people associate with frequent changes, algorithmic decisions, and prices that shift faster than shoppers can understand.
 That framing is too narrow.
 The real issue is not whether a retailer can change prices.
 The real issue is whether value is released in a way that is disciplined, commercially sound, and fair to the shopper.